Featured

 Earlier this week, Trump’s $10 billion lawsuit against the Internal Revenue Service for leaking his tax returns was settled under the agreement that the agency can never audit past tax returns for him, his companies or his relatives.
 This also includes pending tax returns.

-The settlement also requires the Justice Department to create a $1.8 billion "Judgment Fund" comprised of taxpayer dollars to compensate those who feel they were wrongly mistreated by the Biden administration.
+The settlement also requires the Justice Department to create a $1.8 billion "Judgment Fund" comprised of taxpayer dollars to compensate those who feel they were wrongly mistreated by the Biden administration's criminal investigations into the Jan.
+6 attack on the Capitol.

-Shortly after the settlement, Representative Jasmine Crockett (D-TX) introduced the Stop Taxpayer-funded Reimbursement for Unlawful Misconduct by Presidents Act, or the STOP TRUMP Act, to prevent taxpayer dollars from funding settlements, payouts, or compensation tied to Trump, his allies, or January 6 participants through claims of “government weaponization.”
+Shortly after the settlement, Representative Jasmine Crockett (D-TX) introduced the Stop Taxpayer-funded Reimbursement for Unlawful Misconduct by Presidents Act, or the STOP TRUMP Act, to prevent taxpayer dollars from funding settlements, payouts or compensation tied to Trump, his allies or Jan.
+6 participants through claims of “government weaponization.”

-Rep. Crockett, along with several other Democrats and Republicans, is calling this a “personal slush fund” meant for those who participated in the January 6 insurrection.
+Rep. Crockett, along with several other Democrats and Republicans, is calling this a “personal slush fund” meant to "reward" those who participated in the Jan.
+6 insurrection.

 In a letter to the Justice Department issued yesterday, Rep. Brian Fitzpatrick (R-PA) said the creation of this fund without congressional oversight is deeply concerning.